niteshKrr/My_notes/docs/dsa/binary_search/categorize_bs/bs_on_2d_array.md

 ## Questions

-💡 First try with yourself, if you are unable to do the question then see the solution.
+💡 First try with yourself, if you are unable to solve the question then see the solution.

 ??? tip "Row with max 1s"